 Starvation, snacking and getting fat

 When your body goes for long periods without food, and then you scarf down something like that glazed donut at 10am, your insulin levels will rapidly rise, which will then signal your body to store fat- even though you’re not particularly well fed.
 So now you’re starving and you’re storing fat!!
-But all this is easily avoided when you take the time to eat a balanced breakfast first thing in the morning.
-You break your fast, and you prevent the vicious cycle of starvation, junk food consumption and insulin spiking.
+But all this is easily avoided when you take the time to eat a more balanced (namely high protein, high healthy fat) breakfast first thing in the morning.
+You break your fast, you feed your body the 2 best macronutrients to control hunger (i.e protein and fat), and you prevent the vicious cycle of starvation, junk food consumption and insulin spiking.

-But there’s more.
+But there’s more reason to eat a balanced breakfast.
 Here’s another interesting fitness tidbit you may or may not have heard of: Metabolic syndrome.

 Metabolic syndrome is a condition that can lead to other illnesses like obesity, heart disease, and insulin resistance.
 And researchers have found that starting your day with a healthy dose of calories (from breakfast), may result in decreased risk of metabolic syndrome because insulin levels become more stable throughout the day and you’re also less likely to graze on random junk food when you start the day with breakfast.